MichelleRahman21/capstone-backend-michelle/README.md

 - `GET /books`: respond with JSON of all books, like `index` in Rails.
 - `GET /books/:id`: respond with JSON of one book, like `show` in Rails.
-- `POST /books`: accept JSON and create a book from it, then respond with the created books.
+- `POST /books`: accept JSON and create a book from it, then respond with the created book.

 Our API we'll need more functionality than the previous example.
-Still, we'll recognize a lot of the same patterns.
-What were those `req` and `res` parameters exactly?
+Nonetheless, we'll utilize a lot of the same patterns.
+For example, what were those `req` and `res` parameters exactly?

 `req` stands for request, and it contains lots of info about the incoming HTTP